-8.2 Reset Cutout
+Reset Cutout

-If the over-temperature cutout has been triggered then the temperature display will alternately flash,
+If the over-temperature cutout has been triggered, then the temperature display alternately flashes,

-[ub-oub] Indicates cutout condition
+Cut-out Indicates cutout condition

 The message continues to flash until the temperature is reduced and the cutout is reset.

 The cutout has two modes - automatic reset and manual reset.
 The mode determines how the cutout is reset which allows the bath to heat up again.
 When in automatic mode, the cutout resets itself as soon as the temperature is lowered below the cutout set-point.
 With manual reset mode the cutout must be reset by the operator after the temperature falls below the set-point.